 Action: There is a commercial parking lot next to the office.
 We will ask management to add additional accessible parking spaces requiring a tag.
-Completed.

 • The number of accessible parking was increased to 8.
-This provides accessible parking to employees.
+This provides accessible parking to employees who need it.